Fall in the Blue Ridge Mountains by Leslie Restivo

 Graveyard Fields Loop Hike

-Traditionally, Graveyard Fields is one of the first places to see fall color (beginning the last week of September into the first week of October) on the Blue Ridge Parkway near Asheville.
+Traditionally, Graveyard Fields is among the first places to see fall color (from the last week of September through the first week of October) on the Blue Ridge Parkway near Asheville.
 This relatively easy, family-friendly hike offers the chance to see multiple waterfalls framed by fall color.
-From the parking area, enjoy mountain vistas of autumn color.
+From the parking area, enjoy autumn-colored mountain vistas.

 Rough Ridge on the Tanawha Trail